JoydeepMallick/My-vim-themes-and-vimrc/README.md

 ![Screenshot (442)](https://user-images.githubusercontent.com/94801952/208480616-b2d87c0c-c39d-4d34-a224-dcd54563714a.png)

-Hope you like my personal taste of themes(Don't forget about the themes plugin🔥😍 with 1000+ themes in my ultimate vimrc).😀
+Hope you like my personal taste of themes.😀

 ## ***PREREQUISITES***
-#### For minimal vimrc
+### For minimal vimrc
 Be sure to copy color and autoload folder in vim directory.

-#### For ultimate vimrc
+### For ultimate vimrc
 Be sure to install Vim-Plug, To know how to install it please visit [Vim-Plug repository](https://github.com/junegunn/vim-plug).
+Then simply copy the contents of ultimate vimrc folder to ```C:\Users\User\ ``` directory in the .vimrc file present there(probably).

 ## ***INSTALLATION & USAGE***
 Simply navigate to the vimrcs folder and choose the .vimrc file of your choice and copy it into your .vimrc config.